 \section{Abstract}

-Taking into account a fractal structure for the black hole horizon, Barrow argued that the area law of entropy get modified due to quantum-gravitational effects (Barrow in Phys Lett B 808:135643, \url{https://doi.org/10.1016/j.physletb.2020.135643}, 2020).
+Taking into account a fractal structure for the black hole horizon, Barrow argued that the area law of entropy is modified due to quantum-gravitational effects (Barrow in Phys Lett B 808:135643, \url{https://doi.org/10.1016/j.physletb.2020.135643}, 2020).
 Accordingly, the corrected entropy takes the form $S \sim A^{1+\mathrm{\Delta}/2}$, where $0\leq\mathrm{\Delta}\leq1$, indicates the amount of the quantum-gravitational deformation effects.
 In this paper, based on Barrow entropy, we first derive the modified gravitational field equations through the Clausius relation.
-We then consider the Friedmann-Lema\^itre-Robertson-Walker (FLRW) as the background metric and derive the modified Friedmann equations inspired by Barrow entropy.
-In order to explore observational constraints on the modified Barrow cosmology, we employ two different combinations of available datasets, mainly "Planck + Pantheon + BAO" and "Planck + Planck-SZ + CFHTLenS + Pantheon + BAO + BAORSD" datasets.
-According to numerical results, we observe that "Planck + Pantheon + BAO" dataset predicts higher values of $H_0$ in Barrow cosmology with a phantom dark energy compared to $\mathrm{\Lambda}$CDM, so tensions between low redshift determinations of Hubble constant and cosmic microwave background (CMB) results is slightly reduced.
+We then consider the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric as the background metric and derive the modified Friedmann equations inspired by Barrow entropy.
+In order to explore observational constraints on the modified Barrow cosmology, we employ two different combinations of available datasets, mainly "Planck + Pantheon + BAO" and "Planck + Planck-SZ + CFHTLenS + Pantheon + BAO + BAORSD" datasets,.
+According to numerical results, we observe that the "Planck + Pantheon + BAO" dataset predicts higher values of $H_0$ in Barrow cosmology with a phantom dark energy compared to $\mathrm{\Lambda}$CDM, so tensions between low redshift determinations of the Hubble constant and cosmic microwave background (CMB) results are slightly reduced.
 On the other hand, in case of dataset "Planck + Planck-SZ + CFHTLenS + Pantheon + BAO + BAORSD" there is a slight amelioration in $\sigma_8$ tension in Barrow cosmology with a quintessential dark energy compared to the standard model of cosmology.
 Additionally, for a more reliable comparison, we also constrain the wCDM model with the same datasets, where our results exhibit a satisfying compatibility between Barrow cosmology and wCDM.